Associate of Applied Science | 86 credits minimum, including prerequisites

-The Occupational Therapy Assistant program is an engaged service learning program.
-Service learning requirements are embedded in coursework.
-Students are required to spend 150 hours or more involved in service learning, which may be outside of scheduled course times.
+The Occupational Therapy Assistant program is a Community-Engaged Learning program.
+Community-Engaged Learning requirements are embedded in coursework.
+Students are required to spend 150 hours or more involved in Community-Engaged Learning, which may be outside of scheduled course times.
 Students may be required to attend conferences and out-of-state activities.
 The expenses of these requirements are additional student costs.
 Expenses can be offset by enrollment in AmeriCorps, if available.
 Students with a “B” average or higher will graduate as civically engaged scholars.

 Work settings includes acute care hospitals, rehabilitation centers, psychiatric hospitals, community living facilities, home health agencies, community mental health centers, school systems, nursing homes, burn centers and rehabilitation clinics.
 Practice areas include: children and youth, health and wellness, mental health, productive aging, rehabilitation, disability and participation, work and industry and emerging practice areas.
 COTAs work under the supervision of licensed, occupational therapists.

 Course Fees: $337

 Note: Fees vary based upon specific registration and are subject to changes.